 Sara-Jeanne has been working nationally as a theatre artist for over twenty years, and has received Jessie Richardson, Sterling Haynes, Ovation, and Critics Choice awards and nominations for her work.
 She dons many theatrical hats including acting, directing, choreographing, writing, producing, new play development and teaching.

-Favourite Roles include: Mary Poppins, Fantine, Sally Bowles, Patsy Cline, Betty Haynes, and Miss Shields (The Arts Club Theatre); Therese Dubuc in Les Belles Souers (Segal Centre/Theatre Calgary); Bakers Wife in Into the Woods (Neptune and Thousand Islands); Kate in The Wild Party, Dr. Charlotte in Falsettos (Musical Stage Company); Evil Stepmother in Slipper (ATP); Miss Sandra in All Shook UP (Drayton Entertainment); Rona Lisa Peretti in Spelling Bee, (The Belfry); Velma Kelly in Chicago (Mayfield); Adelaide in Guys & Dolls (The Gateway); Audrey in Little Shop (Bluebridge Repertory); Nellie Forbush in South Pacific (Chemainus Theatre).
+Favourite Roles include: Sulphura - the wicked witch of the west in the Ross Petty Panto 2018, Mary Poppins, Fantine, Sally Bowles, Patsy Cline, Betty Haynes, and Miss Shields (The Arts Club Theatre); Therese Dubuc in Les Belles Souers (Segal Centre/Theatre Calgary); Bakers Wife in Into the Woods (Neptune and Thousand Islands); Kate in The Wild Party, Dr. Charlotte in Falsettos (Musical Stage Company); Evil Stepmother in Slipper (ATP); Miss Sandra in All Shook UP (Drayton Entertainment); Rona Lisa Peretti in Spelling Bee, (The Belfry); Velma Kelly in Chicago (Mayfield); Adelaide in Guys & Dolls (The Gateway); Audrey in Little Shop (Bluebridge Repertory); Nellie Forbush in South Pacific (Chemainus Theatre).

 Favourite Direction & Choreography credits include: Associate Director on A Little Night Music and Man Of La Mancha (Stratford Festival); My Fair Lady, Alice vs Wonderland (Bluebridge Rep Theatre); Slipper (ATP); The Buddy Holly Story, Chickens (Chemainus Theatre); Godspell, Blood Brothers, Altar Boyz, SUDS (Arts Club Theatre); Wintertime and Into the Woods (CCPA) - Upcoming: SJ will be directing OUT OF ORDER for Drayton Entertainment.